 Goegap has seven campsites without electricity, basic but clean and neat thatched-roof bush huts, and a self-catering guest house.

 Goegap Nature Reserve has a kiosk in season – from August to mid-October – where breakfasts and lunches, cold drinks and snacks are available.
 Out of season or if you are staying overnight, you can purchase your food and drinks in Springbok.
 For a lunchtime picnic or braai, there are several superbly chosen rest spots.

-The Goegap Mountain Bike Challenge is a hotly contested annual event.
+The Goegap Mountain Bike Race is a hotly contested annual event.